TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 <u>Disclaimer 1</u> &nbsp; Cramer's formula can only be used for a **square** linear system with an **invertible** matrix.

 <u>Disclaimer 2</u> &nbsp; For a system with two equations in two unknowns Cramer's rule may come in handy, but for solving larger systems it is **highly inefficient**.
 For instance, for a system of four equations in four unknowns, to find the solution using Cramer's rule, one needs to compute five $4 \times 4$ determinants.
-Using the good-old method using the augmented matrix $[\,A\,|\,\vect{b}\,]$ only asks for one row reduction process.
+The good-old method using the augmented matrix $[\,A\,|\,\vect{b}\,]$ only asks for one row reduction process.

 ::::::